AditiAnmol/Inventory-Management/README.md

 #CS649
-#Assignment 6
+#Assignment 7
-In this assignment, you will again build on your previous assignment.
-In this assignment you will focus on routing and adding update and delete APIs to your application.
+In this assignment, Implementing  aggregation in React/MongoDB to add a row/record total to the existing application.

 Steps to setup and start the project
 1. For API server, open the terminal then run the command below command in orderly fashion:
    a. cd api